iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Doesn't work just opens to an arrow and sits there.<br> :date: __2021-03-02 04:40:04__

 > Absolutely cringe<br> :date: __2021-02-25 19:52:40__

-> Wasnt for my state<br> :date: __2021-02-23 07:32:27__

-> Funny how it stopped updating right after the election!
-Weird huh?
-I'm not for either side I just find it very very strange that covid is not as big a deal now.<br> :date: __2021-02-18 01:59:41__